 On the one hand, talk about mystical experiences “the same” across all mystical traditions should be taken with a tablespoon of salt, if scholars claim to have discovered them solely from isolated descriptions of experiences.
 It is difficult to assess the nature of an experience without attending to how it “radiates” out into the structure of the local mystical theory and life of which it is a part (See Idel, 1997).
 Nevertheless, it does seem possible to generalize about experiences “similar enough” to be philosophically interesting.

-“Inherentists” believe that there are experiences that are inherently religious or mystical.
+“Inherentists” believe that there are experiences inherently religious or mystical.
 These experiences come with their religious or mystical content built in as would redness be built in to a sense experience.
-Rudolf Otto was an inherentist.
 Attributionists believe that there are no inherently religious or mystical experiences.
-There are only experiences “deemed religious.”
+There are only deemed religious by the subject or a group.
 Among their ranks is to be counted William James.
 A leading attributionist, Ann Taves, contends that first people or groups will have experiences of what strikes them as being “special.”
-Only then, depending on various factors they will attribute a religious or mystical meaning to them.
-(Taves, 2009) Taves is thus as much an anti-constructivist as she is anti-inherentist.
+Only then, depending on various factors will they attribute a religious or mystical meaning to them.
+(Taves, 2009) Some neuropsychological studies seem to support this position.
+(Azari, et al, 2001).
+Taves is thus as much an anti-constructivist as she is anti-inherentist.
 The constructivist sees religious or mystical experiences to be constituted from the very start by cultural conditioning.
 The attributionist denies this, in favor of a tiered or “block-building” approach from experiencing something “special” to a religious or mystical conclusion.
 William Forgie has argued, as would an attributionist, that there could not be an experience “of God,” if we understand experience “of X” to mean that it is phenomenologically given that the experience is of X (Forgie, 1984, 1994).
 Forgie argues that phenomenological content can consist of general features only, and not features specifically identifying God as the object of experience.
 He compares this to your seeing one of two identical twins.
 Which one of the two you perceive cannot be a phenomenological given.
 Likewise, that you experience precisely God and not something else cannot be a phenomenological datum.
-Forgie's type of argument applies as well to objects of mystical experiences other than God.
 Nelson Pike argues, against Forgie, that the individuation of an object can be a component of the phenomenological content of an experience, drawing on examples from sense perception (Pike 1992, Chapter 7).

-Forgie assumes that the phenomenological content of a theistic experience must be confined to data akin to the “sense data” of sensory experience, somehow analogous to colors, shapes, movement, sounds, tastes, and the like.
-Individuation is absent from phenomenological content of that sort.
-Pike, for his part, teases out alleged phenomenological content for individuating God from analogies to ordinary sense perception.
 Both philosophers restrict experiences of God to phenomenal content somehow analogous to sense perception.
 This might be a mistake.
 Consider, for example, that God could appear to a person mystically, and at the same time transmit, telepathy-like, the thought that this was God appearing.
 Imagine further that this thought had the flavor of being conveyed to one from the outside, rather than as originating in the subject.
-The thought that “This is God appearing” would be part of the phenomenological content of the subject's present (complex) experience (though not part of the mystical mode of the experience as defined in section 1.1), and yet not the product of an interpretation by the subject.
-Indeed, reports of experiences of God sometimes describe what seems to come with the thought included that “this is God.”
-Whatever the epistemological merits of such an experience might be, it would be quite natural to say that its phenomenology includes the datum that it is an experience “of God,” in particular.
+The thought that “This is God appearing” would be part of the phenomenological content of the subject’s present (complex) experience (though not part of the mystical mode of the experience as defined in section 1.1), and yet not be the product of an interpretation by the subject.

 In his celebrated, The Varieties of Religious Experience (London 1925, p.
 415), Williams James, asked, “Do mystical states establish the truth of those theological affections in which the saintly life has its roots?”
 This question can be divided into two: (Q1) Is a person warranted in thinking that his or her experiences are veridical or have evidential value?
 And (Q2) Are “we,” who do not enjoy mystical experiences, upon examining the evidence of such experiences, warranted in thinking them veridical or endowed with evidential value?
 While related, these questions can be treated separately.

 The major philosophical reply in the affirmative to (Q1) may be called the “Doxastic Practice Approach.”
-The major defense of an affirmative reply to (Q2) may be called the “Argument from Perception.”
+The major defense of an affirmative reply to (Q2) may be called the “Argument from Experience.”

 Various philosophers have defended the evidential value, to one degree or another, of some religious and mystical experiences, principally with regard to experiences of God (see Baillie, 1939, Broad, 1953, Davis, 1989, Gellman, 1997 and 2001a, Gutting, 1982, Swinburne, 1991 and 1996, Wainwright, 1981, and Yandell, 1993).
-These philosophers have stressed the “perceptual” nature of experiences of God, hence the name given here, the “Argument from Perception.”
+These philosophers have stressed the “perceptual” nature of experiences of God.
 We can summarize the approach as follows:

 Experiences of God have a subject-object structure, with a phenomenological content allegedly representing the object of the experience.
 Also, subjects are moved to make truth claims based on such experiences.
 Furthermore, there are mystical procedures for getting into position for a mystical experience of God (see Underhill, 90–94), and others can take up a suitable mystical path to try to check on the subject’s claims (see Bergson 1935, 210).
 In all these ways, experiences of God are perceptual in nature.

-Agreement between the perceptions of people in different places, times, and traditions, enhances the evidence in favor of their validity (see Broad, 1953).
+Agreement between experiences of people in different places, times, and traditions, enhances the evidence in favor of their validity (see Broad, 1953).
 Hence, agreement about experiences of God in diverse circumstances enhances the evidence in their favor.

 Further enhancement of the validity of a religious or mystical experience can come from appropriate consequences in the life of the person who had the experience, such as increased saintliness (See Wainwright, 1981, 83–88).